raj03kumar/Data-Structures-and-Algorithm/README.md

 approach 1: using for loop.
 TIME COMPLEXITY: O(N*k) and Space complexity: O(1)

 approach 2: Using deque: O(n) and space complexity O(k)
 in deque we only store the useful elements inside deque: useful elements are those elements which doesn't have any smaller number on its left.
-Or you can think that if k = 3 then the useful elements are the elements from the subset of length 3 which are in decreasing order from left to right and we remove the last element. say [4,1,3,5,1,2,3,2,1,1,5]. the ans of sliding window maximum is 4,5,5,5,3,3,3,2,5 so the useful elements are as follows.
+Or you can think that if k = 3 then the useful elements are the elements from the subset of length 3 which are in decreasing order from left to right and we remove the last element say [4,1,3,5,1,2,3,2,1,1,5]. the ans of sliding window maximum is 4,5,5,5,3,3,3,2,5 so the useful elements are as follows.
 [4,3] because we first insert [4,1] and then we insert 3 and we find out that one is there which is smaller than 3 so we remove 1 and we get [4,3].
 [5] because in next step we remove 4 because it is not a part now and we are left with [3] so we insert 5 and we find that 3 is smaller so we remove 3 and add 5.
 [5,1] since 1 is smaller so we just insert it.
 [5,2] since 1 is smaller than 2 so we remove one and insert 2.
 [3] we remove 5 because it is not a part anymore. we remove 2 because 3 is greater than 2.